skilld-labs/rng_date_scheduler/README.md

 RNG date scheduler.

-Control whether a user can register based on current time in relation to date fields attached to an event entity.
+Control whether a user can register for an event based on the current time relative to date fields attached to the event entity.

 Copyright (C) 2016 [Daniel Phin](http://dpi.id.au) ([@dpi](https://www.drupal.org/u/dpi))